-Until a COVID-19 vaccine or preventive treatment is available, management of the COVID-19 pandemic will rely on a tried and true public health measure called contact tracing to keep you, your family, and your community safe.
+Contact tracing is a tried and true public health measure used to keep you, your family, and your community safe.
 This method has been employed successfully for decades by the Illinois Department of Public Health and local health departments to prevent the spread of infectious diseases, such as vaccine preventable diseases, HIV/AIDS, and sexually transmitted infections.
 However, contact tracing for COVID-19 is different because it needs to be executed on a significantly larger scale, adapting to unique challenges of the virus, including its spread by people who do not have symptoms.

 In general, contact tracing involves identifying people who have an infectious disease (cases) and people who they came in contact with (contacts) and working with them to stop the spread of the disease.
 This includes asking people with COVID-19 to isolate and asking their contacts to quarantine at home voluntarily.
 Quarantining allows contacts who were exposed to people who have an infectious disease to monitor themselves during the time period in which they could develop symptoms.